-IOS (Internetwork Operating System) is a multitasking operating system used on most Cisco routers and switches.
-IOS has a command-line interface with the predetermined number of multiple-word commands.
-This operating system is used to configure routing, switching, internetworking and other features supported by a Cisco device.
+IOS (Internetwork Operating System) is a multitasking operating system used on most Cisco Systems routers and switches.
+IOS has a command-line interface with a predetermined number of multiple-word commands.
+The IOS operating system is used to configure routing, switching, internetworking and other features supported by Cisco IOS devices.

 Cisco 3745 (R7000) processor (revision 2.0) with 249856K/12288K bytes of memory.
 Processor board ID FTX0945W0MY R7000 CPU at 350MHz, Implementation 39, Rev 2.1, 256KB L2, 512KB L3 Cache 5 FastEthernet interfaces DRAM configuration is 64 bits wide with parity enabled.
 151K bytes of NVRAM.
 Press RETURN to get started!

-There are three most common ways to access the IOS:
+There are three most common ways to access the Cisco IOS:

-2. Telnet access – this type of access used to be a common way to access network devices.
-Telnet is an terminal emulation program that enables you to access IOS through the network and configure the device remotely.
-The device that is being configured needs to have an Telnet server installed and an IP address configured.
+2. Telnet Access – this type of access used to be a common way to access network devices.
+Telnet is a terminal emulation program that enables you to access IOS through the network and configure the device remotely.
+The device that is being configured needs to have a Telnet server installed and an IP address configured.

-Telnet uses a well known TCP port 23.
-One of the biggest disadvantages of this protocol is that is sends all data as clear-text, which includes the passwords!
+Telnet uses a well-known TCP port 23.
+One of the biggest disadvantages of this protocol is that it sends all data as clear text, which includes the passwords!
 This is the reason why this type of access is usually not used anymore.
 Instead, SSH is usually used.

-3. SSH access – like Telnet, this access type enables you to configure devices remotely, but it adds an extra layer of security by encrypting all communications using public-key cryptography.
-SSH uses well known TCP port 22.
+3. SSH Access – like Telnet, this access type enables you to configure devices remotely, but it adds an extra layer of security by encrypting all communications using public-key cryptography.
+SSH uses the well-known TCP port 22.

 IOS has many different modes.
-There are three main modes any many submodes.
-We will describe the three main modes and one submode.
+There are three main modes and many sub-modes.
+We will describe the three main modes and one sub-mode.

-- privileged EXEC Mode – this mode is accessed by typing the enable command from the user EXEC mode.
+- Privileged EXEC Mode – is accessed by typing the enable command from the user EXEC mode.
 This mode can be password protected.
-In this mode a user can view and change a device’s configuration.
+In this mode, a user can view and change a device’s configuration.

-A global configuration mode can have many submodes.
-For example, when a user wants to configure an interface, he will have to enter the interface submode by entering the interface INTERFACE_TYPE INTERFACE_NUMBER command (e.g. interface FastEthernet 0/1 ) from the global configuration mode.
-This submode can have many commands that are specific for the interface.
+A global configuration mode can have many sub-modes.
+For example, when a user wants to configure an interface, he will have to enter the interface sub-mode by entering the interface INTERFACE_TYPE INTERFACE_NUMBER command (e.g. interface FastEthernet 0/1 ) from the global configuration mode.
+This sub-mode can have many commands that are specific to the interface.